INoLiao/portfolio/index.md

 </p>

 <p align="justify">
-In my leisure, I participated in art activities.
-Art not only rejuvenates me from work but inspires my creativity, providing great help for my career as a software engineer.
+In my leisure, I participate  in art activities.
+Art not only rejuvenates me from work but inspires my creativity, providing great help for my career as a software developer.
 In various fields of art, I am especially passionate about contemporary arts.
 I believe that contemporary artists' pursuit is the driving force behind scientific and technological progress.
 By learning from these pioneers, I expect myself to make human civilization a step forward through developing advanced technologies.
 As an enthusiastic software engineer, it is my ultimate lifetime mission.
 </p>

 <h3>Research Interests</h3>